 (ii) the main viewpoint character is unreliable.

-(iii) the contrast between your protagonist's viewpoint and another person's
+(iii) the contrast between your protagonist's viewpoint and another

 viewpoint is central to the story conflict.